 How much does it cost to seek counseling at BC?

 Services at FREE to all enrolled students.
-Students are also able to participate in couple’s counseling with their partners, even if their partner is not enrolled at the college.
-Family therapy is also available.
+Students are also able to participate in couple counseling with their BC partners.

 Will anyone else find out what I talk to my counselor about?